sync-language/sync/lib/src/compiler/tokenizer/README.md

 - .!
 (Error Unchecked Unwrap)
 - .?
 (Option Unchecked Unwrap)
 - !
 (Not)
+  - Must be distinguished from not.
+Must not be after an identifier.
 - .* (Dereference)
   - Is this needed?
 - <= (Less Or Equal)